zshipko/yurt/README.md

 `yurt` is an HTTP framework for OCaml based on [Cohttp](https://github.com/mirage/ocaml-cohttp).or [Merz](http://github.com/zshipko/merz)

-Please note that the `yurt` API is not stable and will be evolving rapdily, including possible backwards-incompatible updates.
+Please note that the `yurt` API is not entirely stable which means there may still be breaking changes in the future.

 ## Dependencies